Greetings from our program director

 Welcome to the OHSU Rheumatology Fellowship Program!
 Our program prides itself in providing rigorous and comprehensive training in rheumatology while fostering a nurturing and supportive environment.
 The faculty to fellow ratio is such that fellows have the opportunity to work with a wide range of readily available and amazingly approachable faculty mentors both in clinic, in the hospital, and through research projects.
 The opportunity to manage individual panels of patients both at the University clinics and the Portland VA allows fellows to develop ownership and to gradually direct the care of their patients independently while supervised.
 The specialty clinics offer an array of educational opportunities; these vary from allowing fellows to grow their ability to evaluate and treat complex patients with rare systemic illnesses to honing their skills in injection techniques.
 Our curriculum emphasizes patient safety and quality care, which are both integrated in the daily workings of patient care and teaching.

 Our division brings together a multigenerational group of faculty from a geographically wide background and with diverse academic interests.
-Our faculty have gathered international recognition in research areas including spondyloarthritis, uveitis, vasculitis, animal modes of rheumatoid arthritis and osteoarthritis, the microbiome, as well as shared decision making and health care disparities.
-About half of our faculty are supported by NIH or VA Merit Award funding and pursue bench, translational, and clinical research.
-Many of our rheumatology faculty have a strong presence at OHSU and the VA, whether in research oversight, department leadership, or in the Dean's Office.
+Our faculty have gathered international recognition in research areas including spondyloarthritis, uveitis, vasculitis, animal modes of rheumatoid arthritis and osteoarthritis, the microbiome, as well as in the areas of shared decision-making and health care disparities.
+Several of our faculty are supported by NIH or VA Merit Award funding and pursue bench, translational, and clinical research.
+Others have a strong presence at OHSU and the VA, whether in research oversight, department leadership, medical education, or in the Dean's Office.
 Our fellows are an amazing group and foster a spirit of collegiality and academic curiosity that keeps our faculty bright and spirited!

 AIMS of Our Program